ABRG-Models/MammalBot/README.md

 ## Software requirements
 MammalBot is being developed with the [MiRo](https://www.miro-e.com) robot as a principal testbed, so you will currently need access to either a virtual or physical MiRo to develop or use MammalBot.
 Assuming you don't have access to a physical robot, this means you will need:
-* Gazebo 7 for simulating the virtual MiRo robot, and
+* Gazebo 7 for simulating the virtual MiRo robot, which requires
-* ROS Kinetic, the latest ROS version compatible with Gazebo 7, and
+* ROS Kinetic, the latest ROS version compatible with Gazebo 7, which requires
 * [Ubuntu 16.04](http://releases.ubuntu.com/16.04/) (or an Ubuntu 16-based fork such as [Linux Mint 18.3](https://linuxmint.com/release.php?id=31)), the latest Ubuntu release compatible with ROS Kinetic
 * [SpineCreator](https://github.com/SpineML/SpineCreator) and the associated programs [SpineML PreFlight](https://github.com/SpineML/SpineML_PreFlight), [SpineML to BRAHMS](https://github.com/SpineML/SpineML_2_BRAHMS), and the simulation engine [BRAHMS](https://github.com/BRAHMS-SystemML/brahms) to run MammalBot models.